 Generally, an independent contractor cannot be terminated unless the contractual specifications are met.
 Consider drafting that the termination will occur when the project is completed in a set period of a given time, and then the payment will be made along with the termination of the contract.

-It is important for you to judge which aspects are important during contract drafting with a specific contractor.
-The more detailed you are in your contract, the more the chance of long-term success is guaranteed.
+It is crucial to discern the important aspects of contract drafting agreements with a specific contractor.
+The more detailed the contract, the greater the likelihood of long-term success.